 Scientific publication is the main channel of communication of data, information and ideas to the global scientific community and to society at large.
 It is a process that is self-regulated, relying heavily on peer review and the integrity of all those involved – namely authors, editors and reviewers.
 This code of ethics is written to provide guidance on the proper behaviour of editors, authors and reviewers in the process of scientific publication in any book or journal published by the Geological Society of London.
 It draws heavily on a similar code of conduct drawn up by the Geological Society of America.

-1. Council and the Publications Management Committee
+1. Council and the Publications and Information Committee

 2. Editors, Associate Editors, and Guest Editors of Books

 The term editor as used below refers to Chief Editors, Subject Editors, Advisory Editors, and other Editorial Board members when delegated to serve in an editorial capacity.